sveltejs/svelte/site/content/blog/2021-08-01-whats-new-in-svelte-august-2021.md

 **Apps & Sites**
 - [Parsnip](https://www.parsnip.ai/) is a mobile-first, progressive-web-app that helps you to learn to cook at home.
 Check out the [conversation on Reddit](https://www.reddit.com/r/sveltejs/comments/oearb9/learning_to_cook_at_home_with_parsnip_built/) for all the geeky details.
 - [Central Bank Digital Currency (CBDC) tracker](https://www.atlanticcouncil.org/cbdctracker/) is a site that keeps track of how countries around the world are adopting digital currencies.
-- [Svelte Commerce](https://github.com/itswadesh/svelte-commerce) is an advanced Frontend Platform for eCommerce based on Sveltekit.
+- [Svelte Commerce](https://github.com/itswadesh/svelte-commerce) is an advanced frontend platform for eCommerce based on Sveltekit.
 - [neovimcraft](https://neovimcraft.com/) is a SvelteKit site dedicated to neovim plugins

 **Looking for a Svelte project to work on?
 Interested in helping make Svelte's presence on the web better?** Check out [the list of open issues](https://github.com/svelte-society/sveltesociety-2021/issues) if you'd like to contribute to the Svelte Society rewrite in SvelteKit.